kbulte/web-push-azd/readme.md

 ## Note
 ### azure.yaml
 - There is no host property in services specific for Azure CDN + storage account.
-Will set static web app for now. https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/azd-schema
+Will use appservices on free tier for now. https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/azd-schema

 ### docker logs